 What if I forget to delete the eSIM before selling the phone?

-Immediately contact your carrier so they can deactivate the profile remotely.
-Most can do this in minutes.
-Don't wait: as long as the profile is active on the sold device, any calls or SMS you receive could be intercepted.
+Immediately contact your carrier so they can remotely deactivate the profile.
+Most can do it in minutes.
+Don't wait: as long as the profile is active on the sold device, any call or SMS you receive could be intercepted.

 This is one of the most frequently asked questions and the answer depends on several factors: